yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/metrics-export.md

 1. Enter a name for the configuration.
 1. Choose Grafana Cloud.
 1. Enter your organization name.
 This is displayed in the URL when you connect to your Grafana Cloud Portal (for example, `https://grafana.com/orgs/<organization-name>`).
-1. Enter your Grafana Cloud [Access policy token](#grafana).
+1. Enter your Grafana Cloud [Access policy token](#grafana-cloud).
 1. Enter your Grafana Cloud instance ID and zone.
-Obtain these by navigating to the Cloud portal, selecting your stack, and on the Grafana tile, clicking **Details**.
+Obtain these by navigating to the Grafana Cloud portal, selecting your stack, and on the Grafana tile, clicking **Details**.
 They are displayed under **Instance Details**.
 1. Optionally, click **Download** to download the Grafana Cloud dashboard template.
 You can [import this JSON format template](https://grafana.com/docs/grafana-cloud/visualizations/dashboards/manage-dashboards/#export-and-import-dashboards) into your Grafana account and use it as a starting point for visualizing your cluster data in Grafana.
 The dashboard is also available from the [Grafana Dashboards](https://grafana.com/grafana/dashboards/19887-yugabytedb-managed-clusters/) page.
 1. Click **Test Configuration** to make sure your connection is working.
 1. Click **Create Configuration**.